Geek Punditry #171: You’ll Figure it Out On the Way

 That movie was the talk of the town.
 Everybody was discussing it, making memes about it, and pushing it to the forefront of the conversation…but the buzz, deserved or not, was all BAD.
 And then the movie came out and completely bombed.
 Then when people kept talking about it, Sony took a shot at re-releasing it, and it bombed AGAIN.
 I’m not saying that without the bad buzz the movie would have been a hit, but it’s undeniable that heavy internet chatter surrounding the film did NOTHING to help its numbers.

 Then there’s the other reason that such a thing would be virtually inconceivable today: the studios who make movies and television shows are utterly adverse to surprise.
 Everything – and I mean EVERYTHING – has to be dumped out onto the public far ahead of time.
-Casting news, songs, climatic battles, full songs are all spilled out onto the internet weeks, months, even years before the movie or TV show actually makes it to your screen.
+Casting news, romantic subplots, climatic battles, full songs are all spilled out onto the internet weeks, months, even years before the movie or TV show actually makes it to your screen.
 Movie trailers have become particularly bad about this.
 I love a good trailer.
 Making a good trailer – essentially a short film intended to get an audience interested in watching the FULL movie – is an art form in and of itself.
 But the studios seem to have forgotten that, and rather than doing something artful to engage the audience and make people want to head to the movie theater, their strategy seems to be to just give away every surprise and plot point in the hopes that it will accomplish the same thing.

 I get why they do this, of course.
 Whether you’re talking about a theatrical release or a streaming show, in the 21st century it seems like the only numbers that matter are those that we get in the first few days of a release.
 Let’s use the recent slate of Avengers: Doomsday trailers as an example.
 In the last few weeks, we’ve started to get teaser trailers that show a glimpse of a character or two, followed by the announcement that “Steve Rogers will return in Avengers: Doomsday.”
 Or Thor.
 Or the X-Men.
 And by the time you read this, there will probably be teasers with everyone from the Fantastic Four to Spider-Ham to Millie the Model.